 On a Bike

 Not a hike.
 Not a run.
-Eight Black Hills summits — Terry Peak, Crow Peak, Bear Mountain, the high rim — taken on two wheels, loaded, on dirt.
+Eight Black Hills summits — Terry Peak, Crows Nest Peak, Bear Mountain, the high rim — taken on two wheels, loaded, on dirt.

 8 Over 7 · Finisher Tradition

 Not a hike.
 Not a run.
-Eight Black Hills summits — Terry Peak, Crow Peak, Bear Mountain, the high rim — taken on two wheels, loaded, on dirt.
+Eight Black Hills summits — Terry Peak, Crows Nest Peak, Bear Mountain, the high rim — taken on two wheels, loaded, on dirt.

 Friday roll-out to Sunday finish.
 Three days, three pushes.
 No season-long checklist.
 No bag-em-when-you-can.
 One continuous weekend.